thumbliner/thumbliner/small-talk.md

 Studying how music talks.<br>

 What do you think about `insert trend`?
-I don’t have any good thoughts on it.<br>
+I have not formed any good thoughts on it.<br>

 What is your philosophy on `insert subject`?
 What about it?<br>